salev/tree/README.md

 ### [Demo](https://salev.github.io/angular/slv-tree/)

-The __slv-tree__ view control represents structured data as a tree.
+The __Tree View Control__ represents structured data as a tree.
 All data is downloaded with help of Ajax requests.

 Import __TreeModule__ into your (app) module to start using of the control.